OVERVIEW

 METHODOLOGY

-Using these four metrics, I built an APEX survey where 44 participants read through 6 example scenarios where a fictional employee approached HCM Benefits AI Agent with a query that mirrors real world scenarios like trying to understand your 401(k) contribution options or how to go about taking a leave of absence.
+Through the survey, participants read through six conversational experiences where a fictional employee approaches a Benefits AI Agent with a query that mirrors real world scenarios like trying to understand your 401(k) contribution options or how to take a leave of absence.

 Of the quality metrics predefined by our Conversational AI team, which ones are the most important for producing satisfactory AI interactions for users?